 Dogs Get Fleas From Dog Facilities

-Indoor locations that other pets frequent can also be a flea free-for-all.
+Indoor locations that other pets frequent can also be a flea-free-for-all.
 Be cautious when choosing a groomer, pet boarding, or doggie daycare.
-You can always ask about flea outbreaks and how they manage flea control before you expose your pet to their environments.
+You can always ask about flea outbreaks and how they manage flea control before you expose your pet to their environment.